gov-cy/staging-govcy-design-system-docs/src/patterns/question_pages.md

 You should make sure you know why you’re asking every question and only ask users for information you really need.

 ## How it works
+Before you start, review the design system’s [principles](../../getting-started/principles/) to design user-focused questions.

 Question pages must include a:

 - [back link](../../components/back_link/)